 Lectures, Workshops, Webinars

-NEW!
-Make the most out of your food dehydrator: Lane County Master Food Preservers will offer a class to you helpyou learn the basics of food dehydration for camping and backpacking at a fraction of commercially prepared foods.
-Included will be fruits, veggies, soup mixes, camping meals, fruit leather, fruit drops and jerky.
-Tuesday, July 24, 5:30-8 p.m.., Community of Christ Church, 1485 Gilham Road, Eugene.
+Basics of Fermentation: Lane County Master Food Preservers will offer a class to help you learn the basics of fermentation including pickles, sauerkraut, kim chi and kombucha.
+Learn what equipment will be needed and how to use it.
+Tuesday, Aug.
+21; 5:30-8 p.m.
+Workshop is held at the Community of Christ Church, 1485 Gilham Road, Eugene.
 Cost $35 Register

 OSMSC Undergraduate/Graduate Proteomics Summer Research Opportunity: The Oregon State University Mass Spectrometry Center (OSMSC) is offering proteomics research opportunities during summer of 2018 for undergraduate/graduate research projects.
 Accepted students will conduct their proposed research during the summer term with the technical support provided by OSMSC.
 The OSMSC will waive the training fee for all accepted students and will provide an allowance of total eight hours of free mass spectrometer instrument time and data analysis time to each student for the conduct of their summer research.
 Proposals outlining the project along with the application form and a letter of support backing the student from the PI of the lab should be submitted by Aug.
 15. The application form is on our website http://mass-spec.science.oregonstate.edu/content/research-opportunities.
 For questions contact Liping Yang.
 Submit your application to firstname.lastname@example.org or email@example.com or ALS 0073.